best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 On the next iteration the test becomes more complex, as does the code logic.
 In each iteration the refactoring steps means that the increasing complexity of the code is managed.

-This approach provides benefits beyond having good test coverage.
+This approach provides many benefits beyond good test coverage.
-The iterative nature of TDD encourages us to follow a number of other good practices.
+The iterative nature of TDD encourages you to follow a number of other good practices.
-These include keeping our test data minimal and keeping functions or classes simple and focussed on doing one thing well.
+These include keeping test data minimal and keeping functions or classes simple and focussed on doing one thing well.
-TDD produces clean, robust and adaptable code.
+TDD requires practice but is proven to produce clean, robust and adaptable code.

 [Behaviour driven development](https://en.wikipedia.org/wiki/Behavior-driven_development) and [acceptance test driven development](https://en.wikipedia.org/wiki/Acceptance_test-driven_development)